Durganshu/PDE_SOLVER/README.md

 # PDE Solver_ Group DH

 # Project Overview
-In this project we are trying to obtain the steady state solution of the 2D Heat Equation by solving Laplacian (Temperature)=0.
+In this project we are trying to obtain the steady state solution of the 2D Heat Equation by solving  $`\nabla^2 T`$ =0.

 # General Comments
 - No external library required